Late Roman ridge helmet

 The Late Roman ridge helmet was a type of combat helmet of Late Antiquity used by soldiers of the Late Roman army.
 It was characterized by the possession of a bowl made up of two or four parts, united by a longitudinal ridge.

 Origins

 In the late 3rd century, a complete break in Roman helmet design occurred.
-Previous Roman helmet types, based ultimately on Celtic designs, were replaced by new forms derived from helmets developed in the Sassanid Empire.
+Previous Roman helmet types, based ultimately on Celtic designs, specifically the 'Port' type, were replaced by new forms derived from helmets developed in the Sassanid Empire.
 A closely related form to the Roman ridge helmets is represented by a single helmet from Dura Europos which is of similar construction, but has a much higher-vaulted skull.
 It probably belonged to a Sassanid warrior of the 3rd century.
 This reinforces the evidence for a Sassanid origin of this type of helmet.
 Two main forms of helmet construction were adopted by the Romans at much the same time: the ridge helmet, described here, and the Spangenhelm, which was likely adopted from the Sarmatians.
 The earliest confirmed example of a Late Roman ridge helmet is the Richborough helmet, which dates to about 280 AD.